How To Get a Business Loan

 A personal financial statement.
 This is a list of your personal assets and debts.
 Banks will also typically check the owners' credit report & rating, so be sure to review yours before initiating the business loan process.
 Another sure way to kill your shot at financing is to have a record of unresolved tax issues.
 If you are affected by garnishments or liens, be sure to contact a reputable tax attorney prior to approaching any lender.

 Business Financial Statements & Tax Returns.
-In the event that your business has been in operation for more than one year, you will need these items to document your financial history.
+In the event that your business has been in operation for more than one year (often a lender requirement), you will need these items to document your financial history.

 If you intend to present your case directly to a banker or other lender/investor, you need to prepare a convincing small business loan presentation.
 Start by putting yourself in the lender's shoes.
 He or She is most interested in the answers to these three questions: "What will you do with the loan?", "Are you a risk worth taking?" and "How committed are you to your own business idea?".
 Your answer to these three questions will largely determine whether or not you receive funding.